Canis latrans

 Historically, coyotes tended to live in wolf-free areas where prey animals were numerous.
 These locations included grasslands and deserts across the United States and Canada.
 After the wolf was hunted to near extinction, the coyote no longer had any competition and thus expanded its range further across North America and extended into Central America.

 The smaller cousin of the gray and red wolves, the coyote is an important part of the ecosystem across North America.
 Coyotes are at the top of the food chain, along with animals like wolves, cougars, and bears.
-While some may see coyotes as pest, coyotes ensure that animals like deer do not become overpopulated.
+While some may see coyotes as pest, the species ensure that animals like deer do not become overpopulated.